MuhammadRidha7/Shia-vs-Sunni/README.md

 Abu Bakr sent Umar to get bay'ah from those who had rejected his caliphate, who were staying at Fatima's house.
 Umar told them to come out but they rejected.
 Umar requested firewood and said: By Allah, either come out or I will burn down this house and whoever is inside it.
 He was told Fatima is inside, he said even if Fatima is inside! \
 `A'lam an-Nisa, vol 4, page 114`

-They set her house on fire and caused Muhsin to be miscarried. \
-`Isbat ul-Wasiyah, page 143`

 Umar kicked Fatima and caused Muhsin to be miscarried. \
 `Lisan ul-Mizan, by Ibn Hajar, vol 1, page 268`
 > Ibn Hajar rejects this hadith by saying Ibn Abi Darim, the person who narrated this, is from Rawafidh, but he is described in `Siyar A'lam an-Nubala, by Dhahabi, vol 15, page 576 and vol 9, page 555` as being a virtuous Imam with a good memory and all of the six sahih books narrate from him.
 So either the sahih books aren't actually sahih, or Umar kicked Fatima and caused her to miscarry!
+The truth cannot get any clearer than this.

 **The Prophet (s):** \
 When I saw Fatima, I remembered an event that will happen to her, her right taken away from her, her ribs broken, her child miscarried, while she is yelling out 'Wa Muhammadah!', but no one responds to her.
 She will be the first of my kinsmen to join me, and she will meet me while she is deeply saddened and martyred.
 O Allah, curse whoever wronged her, punish who took away her right, and humiliate who has humiliated her, and give eternal hellfire to who shattered her ribs and murdered her unborn child.
 Angels said Ameen. \